Boulder Hourly Wage & Salary 2026

-Boulder, CO: $82,500 median salary, cost of living index 138, $14.81/hr minimum wage.
-Calculate your take-home pay with our free paycheck calculator.
+Boulder, CO: $39.66/hr median hourly wage, $82,500 median annual salary, cost of living index 138, and $14.81/hr minimum wage.
+Calculate take-home pay with federal and Colorado taxes.

 Median Salary